23 Tasty (and Practical) Gifts for Your Favorite Foodies

 Anthropologie

-These handcrafted, naturally infused flavored sugar cubes craft delicious, no-fuss, instant cocktails.
-If you’re puzzled about what to get the hosts of holiday parties and dinners this season (that isn’t another bottle of wine) these cocktail mixes are sure to be a hit.
+These handcrafted, naturally infused flavored sugar cubes help you craft delicious, no-fuss, instant cocktails.
+If you’re puzzled about what to get the hosts of holiday parties and dinners this season (something that isn’t another bottle of wine) these cocktail helpers are sure to be a hit.

 $30 at Anthropologie